- Home

 - 1944

-- World War II: During an uprising at Birkenau concentration camp, Jewish prisoners burn down Crematorium IV.
+- World War II: The Sonderkommando Revolt in Auschwitz was an uprising of prisoners (especially the Sonderkommando) at the Auschwitz concentration camp, they burnt down Crematorium IV.

 - 1940